THE BYLAWS & RULES OF THE MIFFLIN COUNTY DEMOCRATIC COMMITTEE

 Section 3.
 Precinct committee members shall be elected by registered Democratic voters in their perspective districts and shall be gender balanced in number of male and female.
 Voters’ instructions shall provide: “Vote for two (2) precinct committee members.”
 The male and female with the most votes with the highest number of votes shall be elected.

 Section 4.
 Write-in candidates votes will be counted the same as those who submitted the position and were on the ballots in his/her precinct qualifies as winning and are not required to obtain the same number of votes as signatures as those needed for petitions.
 Precinct Members shall have full charge of the Democratic organization in their respective precincts for a term of 4 years.

 Article IV – Reorganization

 Section 2.
-The reorganizational meeting shall be held at such hour and place designated by the present Chairperson.
+The reorganization meeting shall be held at such hour and place designated by the present Chairperson.
 The meeting shall be held not earlier than one week following the Spring Primary Election of the year of the gubernatorial election and not later than the sixth Wednesday following that election.

 Section 4.
 The Executive Committee consists of a Chairperson, Vice-Chairperson, Secretary, Treasurer and the newly elected State Committee Member.
 Their term of office shall begin as of the date of the election for a term of four years until their successors are duly elected.
-Only newly elected precinct committee members are authorized to vote for Executive Committee at the reorganizational meeting.
+Only newly elected precinct committee members are authorized to vote for Executive Committee at the reorganization meeting.

 Section 5.
 The Chairperson and Vice-Chairperson should be gender balanced.
 When this is not possible, the County Committee can request a waiver of this requirement to the State Committee, which mandates this rule.